Peter Freudenthaler: Participation in Fool's Garden

 From 1991 to the present, Peter Freudenthaler has participated in the recording and release of 9 Fool's Garden studio albums.
 Musical activity as part of this band made Peter famous all over the world.
-This was due to the release of a single with the song "Lemon Tree", written by Freudenthaler, in 1995.
-According to the author, the plot of the song was based on true events, and he composed the song when he was waiting for girlfriend.
-The song became a major hit, topped music charts around the world, was broadcast on radio stations and sold out in large numbers.
+This was due to the release of a single with the song "Lemon Tree", written by Freudenthaler in 1995.
+According to the author, the plot of the song was based on true events, and he composed the song when he was waiting for his girlfriend.
+The song became a major hit, topped music charts around the world, was broadcast by radio stations and sold in large numbers.
 In the magazine Novyi Ochevidets, the song "Lemon Tree" was named the main German hit of the 90s.

 — By the way, Peter, how was "Lemon Tree" written?
 You must have been sitting on a lemon tree...

 — No, you will not believe it, but I was sitting in my little room in my hometown, there was a piano in the bedroom, it was another Sunday afternoon, it was raining, I was waiting for my girlfriend, but she still didn’t come...

 — You are now quoting the first verse.

 — And it was all true.
 To pass the time, I started tinkling on the piano and humming "I wonder how I wonder why..."
 And after 15–20 minutes the song was composed by itself.